Thursday, August 20, 2009

 "Jesus Christ!
 Well mate, chalk it up to experience and consider your self lucky.
 They could have gotten you for a lot more!"

 After Bernie left, I sat at the table looking at four ounces of shake.
 Eight hundred dollars it cost me to learn a new word, SHAKE, a bunch of stalks and leaves.
-Now!
 Let me tell you, I have been conned a few times in my life and not once has it ever felt good and this time was no exception.
-After ten minutes of silent contemplation with a genuine bowl of St Bruno Flake I decided that action was required.
+After ten minutes of thinkin' with a pipeful of St Bruno Flake I decided that action was required.
 I would simply call Ken, get Bruces' number and call him up and politely explain the situation to him, and a genuine misunderstanding will be put right."

 "Bruce, how are ya mate, its Yorky."